AlessioMigotti/Project-1/README.md

 Interactive elements such as hover effects, pop-ups, and animations are included to enhance user experience and make the website more engaging.

 ## **Technologies Used:**
-Project 1 was developed using HTML, CSS, and JavaScript.
+Project 1 was developed using HTML, CSS, and Bootstrap.
 The Bootstrap framework was used for styling and layout.

 ## **Usage:**